 On Exhibit 1, Sheet 2 of each coverage section, we derive various diagnostic ratios of total loss costs based on the central estimate net ultimate losses.
-For all coverages combined, the net loss ratio increased significantly in 2009/10 and has stayed at the higher level through 2017/18.
-The 2013/14, 2014/15 and 2017/18 accident year loss ratios were particularly high, driven by unfavorable results for all coverages except auto liability and auto physical damage.
+For all coverages combined, the net loss ratio remained stable or improved slightly since the June 30, 2018 analysis.
+The 2017/18 and 2018/19 accident year loss ratios remain above the long-term average.
+The 2017/18 year unfavorable result is driven by workers compensation, general liability and property while 2018/19 is driven by general liability, auto liability and property.
 Observations by coverage are as follows:

-- Workers Compensation The frequency of claims decreased significantly from 2000/01 through 2015/16 and has been relatively flat from 2015/16 through 2017/18.
-Claim severity increased from 2000/01 through 2013/14 but has been relatively flat from 2013/14 through 2017/18 which we believe has been impacted by several changes in claims handling as detailed in the Changes in Operations and Business Environment section of this report.
-For accident years 2009/10 and subsequent the estimated ultimate loss ratios generally lie in the range of 75% 80% with the exception of unfavorable results in accident year 2013/14.
-The 2015/16 through 2017/18 years are showing considerable improvement over the prior two years which were influenced by winter storm related claims. - General Liability Severity for the 2008/09 and subsequent years is significantly higher than the prior levels.
-Claims frequency dropped considerably in the 2013/14 accident year and has been increasing from 2013/14.
+- Workers Compensation: The frequency of claims decreased significantly from 2000/01 through 2010/11.
+The frequency from 2010/11 through 2018/19 is generally decreasing but at a slower rate.
+Claim severity increased from 2000/01 through 2013/14 but has been relatively flat from 2013/14 through 2018/19.
+For accident years 2009/10 and subsequent the estimated ultimate loss ratios generally lie in the range of 75% 85% with the exception of unfavorable results in accident year 2013/14.
+The 2015/16 through 2018/19 years are showing considerable improvement over the prior two years which were influenced by winter storm related claims. - General Liability: Severity has been more volatile for the 2008/09 and subsequent years than prior experience.
+Claims frequency dropped considerably in the 2012/13 accident year and has been increasing from 2012/13.
 The 2016/17 and 2017/18 frequency levels are significantly higher than the prior three years and comparable to the 2006/07 through 2011/12 year average frequency.
 This frequency increase in 2016/17 and 2017/18 is the result of the change in classification of bullying and physical assault claims as general liability instead of E&O (see the Changes in Operations and Business Environment section of this report).
 The loss ratio increases are driven primarily by severity.
-There is also an increase in the frequency and severity of large claims in excess of the historical levels in the 2008/09, 2009/10, 2012/13, 2013/14, 2016/17 and 2017/18 years.
+There is also an increase in the frequency and severity of large claims in excess of the historical levels in the 2008/09, 2009/10, 2012/13, 2013/14, 2015/16 and 2017/18 years.